Matthew 15

 having taken the seven loaves and the fishes and having given thanks, He broke, and gave to the disciples, and the disciples to the multitudes.

-Comments Matthew 15:34-36 In this place, the Lord multiplied the bread and the fish and fed the multitude of people the same way he did in Matthew 14 (See Matthew Comments 14:19).
+In this place, the Lord multiplied the bread and the fish and fed the multitude of people in the same way as He did in Matthew 14 (See Comments Matthew 14:19).
 The small pieces of bread and fish the Lord broke became whole new loaves and whole new fishes in His hands.
 Then the Lord Jesus placed them in the baskets in front of Him and the disciples took the baskets filled with food and distributed the food to the people who were sitting down on the ground.

 “And having given thanks.”
 The Lord Jesus is God of all things; all things were created through Him, but still, the Lord Jesus gives thanks to the Father for giving all things to humans and Him on earth.
 The Lord has shown to His disciples that He always gives thanks to the Father, who is the Creator of all things (Our God is Three in One: the Father, the Son Jesus Christ, and the Holy Spirit).